Computer-aided diagnosis: Colon cancer

 CAD is available for detection of colorectal polyps in the colon in CT colonography.
 Polyps are small growths that arise from the inner lining of the colon.
 CAD detects the polyps by identifying their characteristic "bump-like" shape.
 To avoid excessive false positives, CAD ignores the normal colon wall, including the haustral folds.

 Cardiovascular disease

-State-of-the-art methods in cardiovascular computing, cardiovascular informatics, and mathematical and computational modeling can provide valuable tools in clinical decision-making.
-CAD systems with novel image-analysis-based markers as input can aid vascular physicians to decide with higher confidence on best suitable treatment for cardiovascular disease patients.
+Methods in cardiovascular computing, cardiovascular informatics, and mathematical and computational modeling can provide valuable tools in clinical decision-making.
+CAD systems with image-analysis-based markers as input can aid vascular physicians to decide with higher confidence on best suitable treatment for cardiovascular disease patients.

 Reliable early-detection and risk-stratification of carotid atherosclerosis is of outmost importance for predicting strokes in asymptomatic patients.
 To this end, various noninvasive and low-cost markers have been proposed, using ultrasound-image-based features.
 These combine echogenicity, texture, and motion characteristics to assist clinical decision towards improved prediction, assessment and management of cardiovascular risk.

 CAD is available for the automatic detection of significant (causing more than 50% stenosis) coronary artery disease in coronary CT angiography (CCTA) studies.